 The cameras stop rolling

-Despite years of chasing after international competitors being met with only limited international acclaim, by the later 1930s Polish film was finally beginning to carve a place for itself in the cinema world – but, as soon as WWII began in 1939, production ceased completely.
+Despite years of chasing after international competitors and receiving only limited international acclaim, by the late 1930s, Polish film was finally beginning to carve a place for itself in the cinema worl .
+But as soon as WWII began in 1939, production ceased completely.
 Cinema continued to grow in the nation after the war, but the six years of silence were irrevocably damaging, with many filmmakers and stars, like Ney and Tom, moving to the West to never to return to Poland.
-Negri, who had attained immense success in Hollywood after a sparkingly European career, also passed away in America, whilst Smosarska moved to the US and only returned to her homeland for her final years.
-Fertner remained in Poland during the war, but never went back to the cinema afterwards; and Jaracz, who had been briefly imprisoned in Auschwitz during the occupation, died of ill health just after the war ended.
+Negri, who had attained immense success in Hollywood after a sparkling European career, also passed away in America, whilst Smosarska moved to the US and only returned to her homeland for her final years.
+Fertner remained in Poland during the war, but never went back to the cinema afterwards, and Jaracz, who had been briefly imprisoned in Auschwitz during the occupation, died of ill health just after the war ended.
 Zimińska left the stage in 1947, but sustained renown until her death at the age of 95.

 The Rise & Fall of Polish Song

-The fates of the heavyweights of the Polish interbellum were no better.
-The magnificent Bodo died of starvation as he was deported to a gulag in 1943.
+The fates of the heavyweights of the Polish Interwar period were no better.
+The magnificent Bodo, deported to a gulag in 1943, died of starvation.
 Dymsza continued a career but died in Poland in 1975 after allegedly suffering from hearing loss and Alzheimer’s.
 Meanwhile, the smouldering Ordońowna died in Beirut in 1950.

 polish art of the interwar period

-Like the inter-war period itself, Polish cinema was a flicker of vibrancy and wonder which captivated all, even for the short few years in which the cameras rolled.
-Polish cinema would be irrevocably altered in more ways than one when the war had finally ended, when film celebrated the efforts of those striving to protect Poland, rather than celebrating the Polish state itself.
-But the stars of the inter-war period, and the thriving culture they belonged to, are still remembered and celebrated today.
+Like the Interwar period itself, Polish cinema was a flicker of vibrancy and wonder which captivated all, even for the short few years in which the cameras rolled.
+Polish cinema would be irrevocably altered in more ways than one when the war would finally end and when film would celebrate the efforts of those striving to protect Poland, rather than celebrating the Polish state itself.
+But the stars of the Interwar period, and the thriving culture they belonged to, are still remembered and celebrated today.
 The glamour lives on, even if the cameras have now closed their shutters.